oxydize/test/README.md

 ## About Sky Traffic ##

-Sky Traffic is a geo-location web application, designed to showcase the power of the RTmessaging used in conjunction with other external services to develop real-time applications.
+Sky Traffic is a logistical geolocation and geomapping web application, designed to showcase the power of the RTmessaging used in conjunction with other external services to develop real-time applications.
 Created with the RTPlatform JavaScript SDK and the Google Maps API, this application shows the location of every flight in the world on a single map in a browser window.

 ## How It Works ##